-Arm Compiler 5 option Arm Compiler for Embedded 6 option Description thumb -mthumb Targets the T32 instruction set. no_unaligned_access, -mno-unaligned-access, Enables or disables unaligned accesses to data on Arm processors. unaligned_access -munaligned-access use_frame_pointer, no_use_frame_pointer -fno-omit-frame-pointer,- fomit-frame-pointer Controls whether a register is reserved for storing the stack frame pointer. vectorize -fvectorize Enables or disables the generation of Advanced SIMD vector instructions directly from C or C++ code. no_vectorize -fno-vectorize via @file Reads an additional list of compiler options from a file. vla No equivalent.
+Arm Compiler 5 option Arm Compiler for Embedded 6 option Description split_sections -ffunction-sections Generates one ELF section for each function in the source file.
+In Arm Compiler for Embedded 6, -ffunction- sections is the default.
+Therefore, the merging of identical constants cannot be done by armclang.
+Instead, the merging is done by armlink.
+For more information, see Merging identical constants in the Arm Compiler for Embedded Reference Guide. strict -pedantic-errors Generate errors if code violates strict ISO C and ISO C++. strict_warnings -pedantic Generate warnings if code violates strict ISO C and ISO C++. string_literal_pools, no_string_literal_pools No equivalent.
+The way that literals are merged is handled differently in Arm Compiler for Embedded 6 compared to Arm Compiler 5.
+For more information, see Literal pool options in armclang. thumb -mthumb Targets the T32 instruction set. no_unaligned_access, -mno-unaligned-access, Enables or disables unaligned accesses to data on Ar processors. unaligned_access -munaligned-access use_frame_pointer, no_use_frame_pointer -fno-omit-frame-pointer,- fomit-frame-pointer Controls whether a register is reserved for storing the stack frame pointer. vectorize -fvectorize Enables or disables the generation of Advanced SIMD vector instructions directly from C or C++ code. no_vectorize -fno-vectorize via @file Reads an additional list of compiler options from a file. vla No equivalent.
 Support for variable length arrays.
 Arm Compiler for Embedded 6 automatically supports variable length arrays in accordance with the language standard. vsn version Displays version information and license details.
 In Arm Compiler for Embedded 6 you can also use vsn. wchar16,wchar32 -fshort-wchar, Sets the size of wchar_t type. -fno-short-wchar The default for Arm Compiler 5 iswchar16.
 The default for Arm Compiler for Embedded 6 is -fno-short-wchar.